-- The project status and testing status is communicated to all.
+- Communicating the project status and testing status to all.

 - The final report will indicate if the software can be released or not.

-Answer: It is used to capture effort, quality, plan, time, and resources taken for each phase of testing.
+Answer: A test matrix captures effort, quality, plan, time, and resources taken by each phase of testing.

 - Take a screenshot of the error.

-Answer: This testing is done in multiple cycles and repeated many times so that errors found in cycle N are retested and fixed in the N+1 period.
-This is repeated until there are no more errors.
+Answer: N+1 testing is done in multiple cycles and repeated many times so that errors found in the Nth cycle are retested and fixed in the N+1th cycle.
+It continues until there are no more errors.

-Question: Mention the purpose behind doing end to end testing?
+92. Mention the purpose behind doing end-to-end testing.

-- The whole application is tested with external interfaces.
+- Test the whole application with external interfaces.

-- The application is tested with the database.
+- To test the application with the database.

-- The application is tested in a real environment.
+- For testing the application in a real environment.

-- Tests in which multiple data is used for the same actions
+- Tests that use different data for the same actions.

-- Tests which are run for every build of the application
+- Tests that run for every build of the application.

-- In which pages do not change in a short time
+- Adding automation is beneficial when pages do not change in a short time.

-- Same tests to be used for different browsers
+- When the same tests are to be used for different browsers.

 Answer: Independent testers are not biased and detect errors at the same time.